hillaryAHR/LIB-201/mapping.md

 * ...and more!

 ### Check-in
-Complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78692">1a.Research data check-in</a> on primary and secondary sources.
+Complete the <a href="https://muw.instructure.com/courses/22335/quizzes/93990">1a.Research data check-in</a> on primary and secondary sources.

 ## Finding Resources
-Now that we've figured out the differences between primary and secondary sources, you will use this information to choose sources in different places.
-For our upcoming projects, we will look in several places, including, but not limited to:
+Now that we've figured out the differences between primary and secondary sources, finding these sources is our next step, and that often happens in different places.
+For our upcoming projects, we may use resources such as:
 * Websites (i.e. blogs, news sites, .orgs, .govs, etc.).
     * Blogs can show you someone else's perspective on a related topic, link to other sources, etc.
     * You can find reports and data on government or organizational websites like the <a href="https://archives.gov">National Archives and Records Administration</a> or <a href="https://www.mshistorynow.mdah.ms.gov/">Mississippi History Now</a>, from the Mississippi Department of Archives and History.